From Words to Proverbs: Evaluating LLMs Linguistic and Cultural Competence in Saudi Dialects with Absher: Constructing Absher Benchmark

-The raw collection initially consisted of 5,483 items, which were refined through preprocessing and filtering, resulting in 3,094 unique contents used to generate over 18,000 multiple-choice questions across six task types.
+The raw collection initially consisted of 5,483 items, which were refined through pre-processing and filtering, resulting in 3,094 unique contents used to generate over 18,000 multiple-choice questions across six task types.
 Table~\ref{tab:generated-questions} summarizes the dataset statistics.